ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

    ![pr-pipeline](../images/pr-pipeline-run.png){: caption="Figure 1. pr-pipeline Dashboard" caption-side="bottom"}

 Notes:
-1. If any vulnerabilties are found, then the code-pr-finish step fails.
+1. If any vulnerabilities are found, then the code-pr-finish step fails.
 1. To find the vulnerabilities, go to the `code-unit-tests` > `run-stage` to view the logs. (screenshot)
-1. Solve the vulnerabilties, and then the pr-pipeline will be triggered.
+1. Solve the vulnerabilities, and then the pr-pipeline is triggered.

 1. Go back to the app repo tile.
 1. In the nav pane, click **Merge requests**.
 1. Select the PR.
 1. Optional.
-Click the **Approve** button (If not you will see an error at the end of the ci-pipeline run).
+Click the **Approve** button (If not you see an error at the end of the ci-pipeline run).
 1. Select "Delete source branch."
 1. Click **Merge**.

 Merging this PR automatically triggers the ci-pipeline.
 To verify, go back to the ci-pipeline tile in the toolchain and verify that the pipeline is running.
 Click the pipeline link to see the progress.

 This step deploys the app to the newly created cluster.
-The Application URL can be found at the bottom of the logfile in the `deploy-dev` > `run-stage` step of the ci-pipeline.
+The Application URL can be found at the bottom of the log file in the `deploy-dev` > `run-stage` step of the ci-pipeline.

 ## Related information
 {: #devsecops-related}